-I saw a post on Reddit the other day.
-Someone was excited about an edible coffee cup.
+Say you see a post on Reddit.
+Someone's excited about an edible coffee cup.
 Biodegradable, apparently.
 You eat it after you've finished your latte.

-Don't get me wrong - I'm all for reducing waste.
-I've got a cupboard full of reusable bags that I definitely remember to take to the supermarket.
-Every single time.
-But there's something about the endless parade of 'revolutionary' coffee cup concepts that makes me a bit cynical.
+Don't get me wrong - reducing waste matters.
+Reusable bags gather dust in plenty of cupboards, forgotten on the very trips to the supermarket they were meant for.
+But there's something about the endless parade of 'revolutionary' coffee cup concepts that invites a bit of cynicism.

-Mind you, I'm not knocking the enthusiasm.
-The person posting was clearly passionate.
-They'd made a Google Form and everything.
-But I've seen this movie before.
-Three times this year alone, actually.
+Mind you, it's not about knocking the enthusiasm.
+The person posting is usually clearly passionate - Google Form and everything.
+But this movie has played before.
+Several times this year alone, in fact.

 The Edible Cup Problem